Kelsey Grammer

 All that was over.

-there is no way I'm going to meet this girl here.
+yeah i thought there is there's no way i'm going to meet this girl here.

 So I'm sitting there or standing there rather in the